orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

 Although, the code is quite minimal, during time, I thought that it can be defined better - better to readiblility and for writing less code.

-After reading Pascal Precht post &#8220;<a href="http://blog.thoughtram.io/angular/2015/07/06/even-better-es5-code-for-angular-2.html" target="_blank">Even better ES5 code for Angular (+2)</a>&#8220;, I was quite happy to find out that syntactical improvments for ES5 have been integrated to the latest alpha version of Angular (+2).
-These improvments goes back to a more minimal code defintion in Angular (+2), while not having the need for annotations or a more complex code for creating an &#8220;annotation" object for each purpose.
+After reading Pascal Precht post "<a href="http://blog.thoughtram.io/angular/2015/07/06/even-better-es5-code-for-angular-2.html" target="_blank">Even better ES5 code for Angular (+2)</a>", I was quite happy to find out that syntactical improvments for ES5 have been integrated to the latest alpha version of Angular (+2).
+These improvments goes back to a more minimal code defintion in Angular (+2), while not having the need for annotations or a more complex code for creating an "annotation" object for each purpose.

 ### Angular (+2) Component with Angular 1